moxystudio/webpack-isomorphic-dev-middleware/README.md

 This middleware makes that insanely easy:

 - Automatically looks for code changes and automatically compiles by using watch() from `webpack-isomorphic-compiler`
-- Optimizes compilation by using [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware)
+- Optimizes compilation by using in-memory filesystem
 - Delays responses until the aggregated compiler finishes
 - Calls `next(err)` if the aggregated compilation failed
 - Adds `isomorphicCompilation` to [res.locals](https://expressjs.com/en/api.html#res.locals) and call `next()` if the aggregated compilation succeeds

+Note that this module already uses [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) internally.

 ```js